Zaid-Ajaj/tabula-rasa/README.md

 ```

 Another concrete example in this application: when you update the settings, the root component intercepts the "Changed settings" message and reloads it's blog information with the new settings accordingly

+## Data Locality by example

+> Definition: Data Locality is having control over the data that is available to certain components, without access to global state.

+Assumption: Once the user is inside a component of `Backoffice`, there will always be a `SecurityToken` available to that component.
+This means I don't want to check whether there is a security token or not everytime I want to make a web request, because if there isn't one, the user shouldn't have been able to reach the `Backoffice` component in the first place.

 # Responsive using different UI's
 As opposed to using CSS to show or hide elements based on screen size, I used react-responsive to make a completely different app for small-sized screens, implemented as